Skip to content

 Troubleshooting known issues in database migrations

-Migrate a hypertable or entire database with native PostgreSQL commands
+Migrate a hypertable or an entire database to Timescale Cloud with native PostgreSQL commands.
+Use `pg_dump` and `pg_restore` to move less than 100GB of data